storyprotocol/typescript-tutorial/README.md

     SPG_NFT_CONTRACT_ADDRESS=SPG_NFT_CONTRACT_ADDRESS
     ```

     **NOTE: You will only have to do this one time.
-Once you create an SPG collection, you can run this script as many times as you'd like.**
+Once you create an SPG collection, you can run this script as many times as you wish.**

 4. `npm run register-deriv-com-short`